-I recently was involved in the effort to seize OJ Simpson’s right of publicity in satisfaction of judgment to the Goldmans, and the subsequent effort to block and repackage OJ’s confessional book by Harper Collins, “If I Did It.”
+As unpleasant as this topic is, it raises some interesting right of publicity questions.
+I recently served as an expert in an effort involving OJ Simpson’s right of publicity in satisfaction of judgment to the Goldmans, and the subsequent effort to repackage OJ’s book by Harper Collins, “If I Did It.”
 In relation to the Caylee Anthony situation, Florida law is the most likely publicity statute to apply.
-All things being equal, the Florida statute would appear to give Caylee’s heirs a basis to stop commercial uses of her right of publicity.
-But what happens if the parent of the child whose publicity rights are in question murdered the child?
-(Note: this is not meant to render an opinion on the guilt or innocence of Caylee’s mother.)
-Sometimes the wording of a statute gets very mechanical, like in Florida’s statute where it provides that a decedent’s heirs can constitute a class composed of a spouse or children of the deceased.
-For a deceased child, normally I would expect the parents of the child would have the standing to assert such a publicity claim.
-If the parent murdered the child, I have to assume a court would be able to construct an alternative basis for administration of the child’s right of publicity rather than putting it in the hands of someone who harmed the child.
+The Florida statute would appear to give Caylee’s heirs a basis to stop commercial uses.
+But what if a parent was involved in some form of wrongdoing?
+(Note: this is general academic inquiry, not specific to the matter in Florida).
+Florida’s statute provides a decedent’s heirs can constitute a class composed of a spouse or children of the deceased.
+For a deceased child, normally I would expect the parents of the child would have standing to assert a publicity claim.
+But if need be, I have to assume a court would be able to construct an alternative basis for administration of the child’s right of publicity rather than putting it in the hands of someone who harmed the child.